 Follow the instructions.

-If you created a viam-provisioning.json, specify its location when prompted.
+If you created a viam-provisioning.json, specify its location as an environment variable or when prompted.

 Using a Raspberry Pi?

-You must have flashed a 64-bit image to your SD card and customized at least the hostname when prompted by the Raspberry Pi Imager.
+You must customize at least the hostname when prompted by the Raspberry Pi Imager.

 When you customize the hostname or other settings, the Raspberry Pi Imager creates firstrun.sh which is required to set up provisioning.